willfleetw/Fleetwood-Photos/README.md

 ## Purpose

-The general purpose of Fleetwood Photos is to host my finished photographs, mostly taken on a Canon AT-1 and occasionaly a Fujifilm XT-3.
+The general purpose of Fleetwood Photos is to host my finished photographs, mostly taken on Fujifilm X-Trans V sensor, and occasionally a Canon AT-1.

 Additional features include a geographical conditions page, making photography trips a little easier to plan with weather, sun rise times, golden hour times, and moon phases.